 • Individual and student members have the same status as Affiliates.

-• All Members are elected by the Board and pay yearly dues.
+• All Members are approved by the Board and pay yearly dues.

 CRITERIA FOR MEMBERSHIP